 As well as there being anger, there was a feeling of hopelessness and helplessness and this was reflected in the steadily, diminishing attendances at Hunger Strikers' funerals.
-Still being a child and being very far from the hub of the H Block Hunger Strike, there was a definite perception of the state of stalemate, that existed, and that if Thatcher had allowed 10 Hunger Strikers to perish, then her administration could maintain that position indefinitely.
+Still being a child and being very far from the hub of the H Block Hunger Strike, there was a definite perception of a state of stalemate, that existed, and that if Thatcher had allowed 10 Hunger Strikers to perish, then her administration could maintain that position indefinitely.

-The end of the Hunger Strikes, as I recall, seemed a foregone conclusion, as the news that families were increasingly taking their loved ones off the stailc' when they reached a critical condition.
+The end of the Hunger Strikes, as I recall, seemed a foregone conclusion, as the news that families were increasingly taking their loved ones off the stailc when they reached a critical condition.
 When the official announcement of the end of the Hunger Strike reached the outside world, it was met by a mixture of relief and sadness.

 Certainly from a child's perspective, at least, the campaign had lost much of its original momentum, people were worn down, in an unequal battle, where the Hunger Strikers had only their own weakened bodies to combat the might of the British military-industrial complex.

-Aftermath of the Strikes
+The Aftermath of the Hunger Strikes

 The names of each of the 10 Hunger Strikers, who died, were indelibly imprinted in the minds of those who were old enough to remember the events of 1981 and even as a child I could recite each of Hunger Strikers' names, home towns and the dates of their deaths sequentially.